Alejandro Korn: Childhood, youth and family

 Alejandro Korn was the eldest of eight siblings.
 His only brother, Mauricio, would also become a doctor.
 In his youth, Alejandro showed an interest in culture and sport.
 In 1877 he settled down in Buenos Aires to study, first at the Colegio Nacional de Buenos Aires and later at the Universidad de Buenos Aires's College of Medicine.

 Afterwards, he met and married María Villafañe, and settled in La Plata.
 They had seven children, four of which survived childhood.
-One of them, Alejandro Korn Villafañe, was instrumental in the University Reform and is distinguished for his insights into catholic doctrine and his teaching position at the modern Escuela de La Plata.
-His other son, Guillermo Korn, was a left-wing reformer and student leader, journalist, leader of the Socialist Party and national deputy, as well as a playwright and the founder of the Teatro del Pueblo in La Plata.
+One of them, Alejandro Korn Villafañe, was instrumental in the University Reform and is distinguished for his insights into Catholic doctrine and his teaching position at the modern Escuela de La Plata.
+His other son, Guillermo Korn, was a left-wing reformer and student leader, journalist, leader of the Socialist Party and national deputy; as well as being a playwright and the founder of the Teatro del Pueblo in La Plata.

 Doctor

 He graduated in 1882, with his thesis Locura y crimen (“Insanity and crime”).
 He worked in the small towns of Navarro and Ranchos, where he was living at the time.

 In 1888 he was appointed to police doctor.
 In 1897 he was appointed to director of the Hospital Provincial de Melchor Romero, a hospital-colony with a surface of 80 hectares (which he would afterwards increase to 180 hectares), designed by his lodge mate Pedro Benoit, placed 10 kilometers away from La Plata city, where Benoit lived.

 It was inaugurated as a hospital in 1884, but then it specialized in treating mental diseases.
 It was the first hospital of its kind in Argentine, and, probably, in Latin America.
 Korn acted as director of Melchor Romero Hospital until 1916, when he resigned from the title in order to devote all his time and energies to philosophy.
 From 1900 onwards, his brother Mauricia Korn also worked there.

 In 1910 he founded the Medical Association of La Plata where he acted as its president.